 Bundling and using a microwave

 Once the setup is ready then bundle and wrap these up tightly.
 It needs to be damp but not overly wet.
-With practice one will be able the adjust the dampness correctly.
-Too dry it burns and leaves will be dry out and not print.
+With practice, one will be able the adjust the dampness correctly.
+Too dry it burns and leaves will dry out and not print.
 Too wet then the print might not stick to the fabric.
-And just pop into the microwave for a few (3-5) minutes.
+And just pop it into the microwave for a few (3-5) minutes.
 How long exactly it depends on many factors.
 The fabric the thickness of the layers and how much fabric and iron blanket.
-A short burst of few minutes takes it out then checks again.
+A short burst of a few minutes takes it out then checks again.
 It is not easy to gauge but the thinner the printed fabric the less time it needs.
+Flowers tend to need less time than leaves.